microsoft/AISkillsForWindows/samples/ImageScanning/README.md

 // We create a binding instance
 ISkillBinding binding = await skill.CreateSkillBindingAsync();

-// We retrieve an input image we want to bind VideoFrame inputImage = RetrieveYourVideoFrame();
+// We retrieve an input image we want to bind (see Related topics) VideoFrame inputImage = RetrieveYourVideoFrame();

 // The following 2 examples do the same thing: binding the input image